News & Insights

 What information is included in a mugshot?

-A mugshot typically includes a front-facing and profile photo, as well as identifying information such as the individual’s name, age, height, and weight.
+A mugshot typically includes a front-facing profile photo and identifying information such as the individual’s name, age, height, and weight.
 It may also include details about the arrest, such as the date and charges.

-Can I request for my mugshot to be removed from public record?
+Can I request that my mugshot be removed from the public record?

-In some cases, it may be possible to have your mugshot removed from the public record.
-This process can vary depending on the jurisdiction and the specific circumstances of your case.
-It is best to consult with a lawyer for guidance on how to proceed.
+In some cases, having your mugshot removed from the public record may be possible.
+This process can vary depending on your case’s jurisdiction and specific circumstances.
+It is best to consult with a lawyer for guidance on proceeding.

 What should I do if I am asked to take a mugshot?